thiagosanches/gpt4all-flask-text-tagger-api/README.md

 ```

 ### Test

+**Content**: Pix is an instant payment platform created and managed by the monetary authority of Brazil, the Central Bank of Brazil (BCB),[1] which enables the quick execution of payments and transfers.[2]
+Pix was announced in the summer of 2019,[3] and was fully operational on November 16, 2020.[1]
+The \"Pix\" brand name and logo were created in-house by the Central Bank of Brazil in 2020."

 ```bash
 time curl http://localhost:5001/completion -X POST --data '{"content":"Pix is an instant payment platform created and managed by the monetary authority of Brazil, the Central Bank of Brazil (BCB),[1] which enables the quick execution of payments and transfers.[2]
 Pix was announced in the summer of 2019,[3] and was fully operational on November 16, 2020.[1]
 The \"Pix\" brand name and logo were created in-house by the Central Bank of Brazil in 2020."}' -H "Content-Type: application/json"
 ```

 ### Results

 It worked exceptionally well!
 It successfully extracted three meaningful tags from the aforementioned text: `#PiX #BCB #PaymentsPlatform`, as depicted in the picture below:
 ![image](https://github.com/thiagosanches/gpt4all-flask-text-tagger-api/assets/5191469/702d63fb-e299-4710-bf8a-67dbdf21b76c)

 ### Next steps and my personal considerations

 Gain a deeper understanding of how it works to fully leverage its potential.
 This method proves to be the most straightforward way to run a large language model (LLM) on standard consumer hardware.
 I've explored other approaches previously, but they presented challenges due to the limitations of my hardware.